Writings about Music

 The collaboration between Jackson and Jones certainly was historic, and the idea of combining a rhythm and blues, soul, and pop-inspired vocalist with a master of jazz was brilliantly successful both artistically and popularly, the latter being a gargantuan understatement.

-Every listen to the music Michael and Quincy created reveals freshly discovered details in the exquisitely rich textures woven by musicians that include Brazilian percussionist, Paulinho da Costa, playing alternately, agogo, cuica, and caxixi or ganza on four of the six songs mentioned above.
-Drummers include John Robinson (no relation) on three of the songs, and Ed Greene, Jeff Porcaro and Leon Ndugu Chancler on the others.
-Guitarist David Williams, who appears on three of the songs, has a deliciously sweet and limpid tone, and style reminiscent of the African kora.
+Every listen to the music Michael and Quincy created reveals freshly discovered details in the exquisitely rich textures woven by musicians that include Brazilian percussionist, Paulinho da Costa, playing alternately, agogo, cuica, and caxixi or ganza on five of the eight songs mentioned above.
+Drummers include John Robinson (no relation) on four of the songs, and Ed Greene, Jeff Porcaro or Leon Ndugu Chancler on the others.
+Guitarist David Williams, who appears on four of the songs, has a deliciously sweet and limpid tone, and style reminiscent of the African kora.
 His playing dances excitedly amidst the drums and Brazilian percussion like a pitched percussionist.
 Essential contributions made by the individuals responsible for arrangements, bass, synthesizer, keyboards, and other guitarists, etc., are too numerous to include here, but may be checked online by those interested.

 The music that captures the flavor of my native New York City best of all is "Human Nature".
 There should be an ordinance in Los Angeles against anything as beautiful as this recording because it leaves me yearning for the city every time.